Updated January 15, 2019

 Most California employers are required to participate in the state's short-term disability insurance program.

 An employee is eligible for SDI if the employee is unable to work due to a disability and has lost income as a result.
 Employees are eligible only if they have received at least $300 in wages, from which SDI taxes were withheld, during the base period.
 The base period is a one-year period, usually ending just before the last complete calendar quarter before the employee filed a claim.
-For example, if the employee files a claim in April 2018, the base period is 2018.
+For example, if the employee files a claim in April 2019, the base period is 2018.
 Read more in our article on eligibility for SDI in California.

 Note that you cannot collect SDI and temporary disability benefits from California's workers' compensation program at the same time.

 You may be contacted by the EDD if they have any questions about your claim.

 If the EDD determines that you are eligible for SDI, you will generally receive benefits every two weeks.
 Your benefit amount will depend on how much you were earning during the base period.
 SDI pays 60-70% of the wages you received during your highest-paid calendar quarter of the base period, depending on your income level.
 This amount is not subject to tax, so what you receive will be more than 60-70% of your usual take-home pay.
 If you receive any earnings while you are on SDI, that amount will be subtracted from your benefits.
 Learn more in our article on figuring your CA SDI benefit.

 As noted above, California employees may also receive benefits for time off spent caring for a seriously ill family member or bonding with a new child.
 The requirements for receiving paid family leave (PFL) are similar to the rules for receiving SDI for a disability.
 You no longer must be off work for a seven-day waiting period before you'll receive paid leave benefits.
 Like SDI, your benefits will generally be 60-70% of your earnings in the highest-paid quarter of the base period.
 PFL is available for a maximum of six weeks.